cunarist/rinf/documentation/docs/tutorial.md

 rinf message
 ```

-Define an async Rust function that runs forever, sending numbers to Dart every second.
+Define an async Rust function that runs forever, sending numbers to Dart every second. `MyIncreasingNumber` and `my_increasing_number_send` is generated from the Protobuf file.

 ```rust
 // native/hub/src/sample_functions.rs